• Skip to main content

 Next, once you can grab a little bit of the membrane, use a paper towel to grip it tight and pull down to the other corner.

-removing the membrane form the back of baby back ribs with a paper towel
+pulling off the membrane from a rack of ribs with a paper towel

 Sometimes it comes off in one big piece, other times you will need to go back and remove some pieces that didn't come off, but using a paper towel is the best way to get a hold of this slippery membrane.